ralphman1/AlphaTrade-Engine/README.md

 ## 🔄 How It Works

 ### **1. Token Selection** 🔍
-The bot continuously scans DexScreener for trending tokens across Solana and Base.
+The bot continuously scans DexScreener for trending tokens across Solana and Base using configurable discovery settings.
 It filters out low-quality tokens by requiring:
-- Minimum $200k daily volume
+- Minimum $200k daily volume (configurable)
-- Minimum $200k liquidity
+- Minimum $200k liquidity (configurable)
 - Active trading activity
 - No stablecoins or wrapped tokens

+**Discovery Configuration:**
+- **30 tokens per chain** (default, configurable) - increased from 15 for better opportunity coverage
+- **80 token maximum** across all chains (safety cap)
+- **Configurable DexScreener queries** per chain for expanded discovery
+- **Configurable prefilter thresholds** for volume/liquidity during discovery

 Top candidates are ranked by volume and passed to the AI system for deeper analysis.